Book Appointment Now

 Panama offers American-affiliated care with US dollar convenience for Bermudian patients.
 Hospital Punta Pacifica provides Johns Hopkins protocols in Central America.

-- Johns Hopkins Medicine International affiliation (only one in Central America)
+- First Johns Hopkins Medicine International affiliate in Latin America and the Caribbean

 - Hospital Punta Pacifica uses Baltimore protocols and standards